 The meaning of Yakiniku

-The word yakiniku [焼肉] literally means grilled meat [肉] [焼], but it is also used to refer to popular restaurants that have meat as a main course, either grilled on the grill or on the grill.
+The word yakiniku [焼肉] literally means grilled meat [肉], but it is also used to refer to the popular restaurants that have meat as the main dish, whether grilled on the barbecue or on the griddle.

-Barbecue in Japanese can also be called in the same way as in English barbecue [バーベキュー].
+The barbecue in Japanese can also be called the same as in English barbecue [バーベキュー].
 The Japanese refer to Brazilian barbecue using the word shurasuko [シュラスコ].

 Yakiniku can be defined as a meat in thin and small pieces roasted over a flame of wood charcoal charred by dry distillation, or in a frying pan, gas or electric grill.